yhinaga/arduino-project/README.md

 - Developed a deep understanding of Arduino and a practical application of programming throughout the whole project.

 ## 5. Main File
-- IDEA_Final.ino: collects the data of temperature, humidity, heat index, and moisture levels.
+- ***IDEA_Final.ino***: collects the data of temperature, humidity, heat index, and moisture levels.
 When the moisture level is lower than the certain level, water will be provided to three plants.